xiaomingfu2013/DelaySSAToolkit.jl/docs/src/index.md

 - For large numbers of jumps with sparse chain like structures and similar jump rates, for example continuous time random walks, `DelayDirectCR` and `DelayMNRM` often have the best performance.

+## Acknowledgments
+Special thanks to Augustinas Sukys for his suggestions and tests on this package!

 ## References

 [1] Daniel T. Gillespie, "Exact stochastic simulation of coupled chemical reactions", The Journal of Physical Chemistry 1977 81 (25), 2340-2361.